Holmes-090/Reddit-Bulk-Downloader/README.md

 instructions
 -----------
-1. log into the desired website if required
+1. log into the desired website if required.
-2. Enter the URL of the webpage you want to download from
+2. Enter the URL of the webpage you want to download from.
-3. Enter the cookie header string (Press F12 --> F5 --> select request from reddit.com --> headers tab --> request headers --> copy full cookie string)
+3. Enter the cookie header string (Press F12 --> F5 --> select a request from the website --> headers tab --> request headers --> copy full cookie string
-   OR download a cookie extention for your browser
+   OR download a cookie extention for your browser and export)
-5. Enter a folder to export downloaded files to
+5. Enter a folder to export downloaded files to.

 DISCLAIMER
 ----------